CrunchyToothpicks100/TassetBlockChain/README.md

 1. Take transaction data from StudentBlockTasset.txt
 2. Use transaction data to create first block (first block will always have "0" as the previous hash)
-3. Mine the block over and over again, writing any successful output to Success.csv
+3. Mine the block over and over again, writing any successful output to Success.csv and Success_backup.csv (untracked)
 4. Does not terminate until you kill the terminal

 ## Install and Run